openxla/stablehlo/docs/spec_draft.md

 by the user.
 If they are not then the semantics is implementation defined.

 If `unique_indices` is true then the implementation can assume that all `result_index` indices  being scattered to are unique.
-If `unique_indices` is true and the indices being scattered to are not unique then the semantics is implementation defined.
+If `unique_indices` is true but the indices being scattered to are not unique then the semantics is implementation defined.

+The fact that `indices_are_sorted` is `true` or `unique_indices` is `true` may be leveraged to improve performance on some backends.

 ### Inputs